FRIDAY, JULY 25th, 1919.

 courtesy as he performed the heavy secretarial duties: Mr. Walter Fielden, the sunny organizer of

-played the dance music in the St. George's Hall.
+dance music in the St. George's Hall.

 A word of appreciation is also due to the various caterers, hearing the